Mailing Lists

 1:00 - 2:20 |

 Making Website PDFs Accessible: A Strategic Approach using CCCAC Tools Managing the accessibility of hundreds of PDFs posted on your websites can be overwhelming, especially given the challenges involved in remediating these documents.
 This workshop features a live demonstration of the Pope Tech Web Tool’s reporting features, which can be used to create an inventory of PDFs on a website.
-Attendees will learn about the lifecycle of PDFs, how to integrate accessibility into each stage, common remediation challenges, and best practices for workflows and prioritization.
-Workshop participants are encouraged to have a working knowledge of PDF accessibility and the Pope Tech Web Tool to fully engage in this training. |
+Attendees will learn how to strategicaly prioritize and manage their organization's PDF presence on the web.
+Workshop participants are encouraged to have a working knowledge of PDF accessibility and the Pope Tech Web Tool to fully engage in this training.
+Presentation Slides for Making Website PDFs Accessible: A Strategic Approach using CCCAC Tools (PDF) |

-Avi Advani Elisa Carrillo |
+Avi Advani Christine Fundell |

 2:30 - 3:20 |